drphilmarshall/SpaceWarps/README.md

 * [Marshall et al 2015: *"Space Warps I: Crowd-sourcing the Discovery of Gravitational Lenses"*](https://github.com/drphilmarshall/SpaceWarps/raw/master/doc/sw-system.pdf)
 * [More et al 2015: *"Space Warps II: New Gravitational Lens Candidates from the CFHTLS Discovered through Citizen Science"*](https://github.com/drphilmarshall/SpaceWarps/raw/master/doc/sw-cfhtls.pdf)

 The web app itself is being developed [here](https://github.com/zooniverse/Lens-Zoo) as part of the [Zooniverse](http://zooniverse.org) project.
+The simulated lenses used in the training sample are created with [SIMCT](https://github.com/anupreeta27/SIMCT).
 If you are interested in building a site like Space Warps using Zooniverse techology, keep an eye on their website or drop them a line.

 See also, for fun:
 * [LensToy](http://github.com/slowe/LensToy/)